+AP STATISTICS

-05783 AP STATISTICS GPA Level: Advanced Grade Level: 11-12 Service ID: A3100200 (1 cr.)
-Prerequisites: Geometry and Alge ebra II
+Service ID: A3100200 (1 cr.)

+Prerequisites: Geometry and Algebra II

+GPA Level: Advanced

 The AP Statistics course introduces students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
 Students are exposed to four broad conceptual themes: data exploration, planning a study, anticipation of patterns in advance, and statistical inference.
 This course includes the use of technology (computers and calculators), projects, laboratories, cooperative group problem solving, and writing as a part of concept-oriented instruction and assessment.
 Students will have the opportunity to take the AP Statistics College Board Exam for which many colleges grant advance placement and credit.
 What's next?
 Precalculus, Honors Precalculus, AP Precalculus, Independent Study, or if Precalculus is completed, AP Calculus.
 This course provides an emphasis on ensuring College Readiness.